wakeful-sun/behavioral-cloning/README.md

 * run simulator in training mode
 * press `RECORD` button and select output location
 * press `RECORD` button again to start recording
 * drive.
-Better to use wheel controller or gamepad.
+Better to use wheel controller or gamepad with analog stick.
 It will produce better quality training data.
 * press `RECORD` button to stop recording
 * put recorded images and CSV file into `.\captured_data\` folder